Website Design Company Durban: What to Expect from the Process

 How long should a Durban website design process usually take?

-That depends on scope, content readiness, and feedback speed, but many strong business website projects fall somewhere between four and eight weeks.
-More complex websites can take longer, especially when the content, integrations, or approval flow are heavier.
+That depends on scope, content readiness, and feedback speed.
+Many business website projects fall somewhere between four and eight weeks.
+More complex websites can take longer, especially when content, integrations, or approvals are heavier.

 Should content be handled before design starts?